Diffusion in Diffusion: Cyclic One-Way Diffusion for Text-Vision-Conditioned Generation: Experiments

-\textbf{Benchmark.} To simulate the visual condition processing in real scenarios, we adopt face image masks from CelebAMask-HQ ~\cite{lee2020maskgan} as our visual condition.
-For the text condition, we randomly select 100 textual descriptions from the MS COCO~\cite{lin2014microsoft} captions that describe scenes of real images.
-Then we combine them together as the dual conditions for our TV2I task, with each text description corresponding to 3 random face images.
-We further remove contradiction pairs of text and visual conditions, such as ``child'' in the text but a face image of an old person).
-In order to make the text more consistent with the visual condition, we add ``an upper half-body photo of'' in front of each text condition during the image generation process.
+\textbf{Benchmark.} To simulate the visual condition processing in real scenarios, we adopt face image masks from CelebAMask-HQ ~\citep{lee2020maskgan} as our visual condition.
+For the text conditions, we design three kinds of settings: normal prompt, style transfer, and attribute editing.
+Then we combine them as the dual conditions for our TV2I task.

-\textbf{Implementation Details.} We implement our method and baselines on pre-trained T2I Stable Diffusion model~\cite{rombach2022ldm} sd-v1-4, with default configuration condition scale set 7.5, noise level $\eta$ set 1, image size set 512, and 50 steps generation.
-During generation, we set the visual condition size to 256 and randomly choose a place above half of the image to add the visual condition.
-We choose $x_{t_1}$ to be step 25, $x_{t_2}$ to be 35, $x_{t_0}$ to be 20, cycle number to be 60.
-We perform all comparisons with baselines on 300 images and 100 texts (each text corresponding to 3 face images).
-We use one NVIDIA 4090 GPU to run experiments since the proposed model is training-free.
+\textbf{Implementation Details.} We implement COW, SD inpainting, and ControlNet on pre-trained T2I Stable Diffusion model~\citep{rombach2022ldm} sd-v2-1-base, with default configuration condition scale set 7.5, noise level $\eta$ set 1, image size set 512, 50 steps generation (10 steps for COW), and negative prompt set to ``a bad quality and low-resolution image, extra fingers, deformed hands".
+Note that we implement DB and TI following their official code and use the highest supported Stable Diffusion version sd-v1-5.
+During generation, we set the visual condition size to 256 and randomly chose a place above half of the image to add the visual condition.
+We choose $\mathbf{x_{t_1}}$ to step 25, $\mathbf{x_{t_2}}$ to 35, cycle number to 10.
+We use slightly different settings for the three different tasks.
+We set $\mathbf{x_{t_3}}$ to be [4, 3], eta to be 0 in the normal prompts, $\mathbf{x_{t_3}}$ to be 4, eta to be 0.1 in the attribute editing prompts, and $\mathbf{x_{t_3}}$ to be 4, eta to be 1 in the style prompts.
+We perform all comparisons with baselines on 200 images and 300 texts (100 texts for every setting, 1 text to 2 faces in order).
+We use a single NVIDIA 4090 GPU to run experiments since our proposed COW method is training-free.